Ramkumar175/annotell-python/annotell-input-api/README.md

 All notable changes to this project will be documented in this file.

-## [1.1.6] - TBD
+## [1.2.0] - 2022-05-05

 ### Changed
-- annotell-base-clients is now a dependency for annotell-input-api, used for http requests and file uploads
+- `annotell-base-clients` is now a dependency for `annotell-input-api`, used for http requests and file uploads

 ### Added
 - Include `annotation_types` in `Input`